Codepath-Pod15/CoffeePod/README.md

 * Login/Register
    * User is able to login, signup, and logout of the app.
 The user login is persisted with app restarts.
 * Stream
-   * User can see a quick summary of photo, address, rating, pricing, tags, and popular items.
+   * User can see a quick summary of coffee locations with a photo, name, rating, and tags.
 * Detail
-   * User can see detailed information about a coffee location when they click on its summary.
+   * User can see detailed information about a coffee location when they click on its summary (name, photo, address, tags, and reviews).
 * Creation
-   * User can submit reviews with information about their visit to a location (what they ordered, rating, tags, location photo, etc).
+   * User can submit reviews with information about their visit to a location (what they ordered, rating, tags, and photo).
 * Settings
-   * User can set up a personal profile with a home location.
+   * User can set up a personal profile with a profile photo, name, email, and zip code.

 ### 3. Navigation